SelfCareMap

 Final Thought

-You don’t need a vacation to feel restored.
+You do not need an expensive vacation or a weekend retreat to feel restored.
 Sometimes, all it takes is two minutes, your own hands, and the willingness to pause.
-Try this today—right now, even—and feel the difference.
+This small act of mindfulness can shift your entire mood and productivity for the rest of the day.
+Try this today, right now even, and feel the difference in your physical and mental clarity.